brrcrites/graph-coloring/README.md

 (Below is implemented but not Accessable via main)

 - [k-coloring] TabuCol (Using Tabu Search Techniques for Graph Coloring - Hertz et al.): tabucol

+Algorithms That I Plan/Hope to Implement:

+- Chordal (Register Allocation via Coloring of Chordal Graphs - Magno et al.)
+- LSii (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.)
+- Hybrid lmXRLF/LSii (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.)

 ##Running Tests/Test Sets:
 You can test that the program is running correctly by running the following command, which will build a graph for the wheel test, run the DSATUR coloring algorithm, then print the chromatic number.